Guillo Pérez 3

 ESP Gallery & Amsterdam Whitney · Chelsea

-Co-founded ESP Gallery Chelsea 2014 to 2020.
+Co-founded ESP Gallery Chelsea 2012 to 2020 with fellow Marcolina's artist Blake Emory.
 Solo exhibition Quantum Navigator at ESP in 2019.
 Two exhibitions at Amsterdam Whitney Gallery Chelsea in 2015 and 2018.
-Over a decade of sustained presence in the world's most concentrated gallery district.
+Nearly a decade of sustained presence in the world's most concentrated gallery district.

 Request a Private Viewing →